digitalbricklayer/techteapotcom/src/content/articles/network-simulation-introduction/index.md

 Making changes to your network are expensive.
 Mistakes can cost you a lot of money to rectify.

 If you had a tool that allowed you to model your current network, then make changes to it to see what happened.
 That would be useful wouldn't it?
 The network simulator would remove some of the uncertainty surrounding the changes you were making.
-Of course, it wont remove all of the uncertainty, but at least it will remove some of it.
+Of course, it won't remove all of the uncertainty, but at least it will remove some of it.

 Network simulators are most useful when used to model large networks.
 Modelling two machines, whilst interesting as a tutorial exercise, is probably not worth the effort.
 Modelling changes to a large network however is a worthwhile activity.